How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 Writing rules:

-• you must initially write a header - the name of the court, information about the plaintiff and defendant, the cost of claims;
+• You must initially write a header - the name of the court, information about the plaintiff and defendant, the cost of the claims;

-• then follows the name of the document - a statement of claim on the division of property;
+• then follows the name of the document - statement of claim for division of property;

-• the main part contains information about the place of marriage and divorce, about the presence of children, about the presence of previously divided property, a list of jointly acquired property;
+• the main part contains information about the place of marriage and divorce, the presence of children, the presence of previously divided property, a list of jointly acquired property;

 • argumentation in the form of legislation;

-• the date of the claim and the signature of the plaintiff.
+• date of claim and signature of the plaintiff.

 State duty

-Naturally, such an action is accompanied by a state fee.
-This is a mandatory payment that is made even before filing a claim.
+Naturally, such an action is accompanied by a state duty.
+This is a mandatory payment that is made before filing a claim.

-Without confirmation, the claim remains without movement, so it is necessary to keep a document confirming its payment.
+Without confirmation, the claim remains without progress, so it is necessary to keep a document confirming its payment.
 If this document is not attached, the statement of claim is automatically returned.

 The formula is taken from the Tax Code.
-There is a possibility of deferred payment due to the impressive amount of state duty.
+There is also the possibility of deferred payment due to the impressive amount of state duty.

 Judgment

-The trial in 2019 is open to the public.
-That is, all interested persons, including witnesses, can be present.
+The trial in 2019 is taking place in public.
+That is, all interested parties, including witnesses, can be present.

-The court listens to arguments, considers evidence, ensures the protection of property by seizing.
+The court listens to arguments, considers evidence, and ensures the protection of property through seizure.
 This allows you to limit the actions of both parties.
-And no one will be able to sell or donate property.
+And no one will be able to sell or donate the property.

-The court also has the right to appoint an independent examination, which will allow to evaluate the property of the spouses and its individual parts.
+The court also has the right to order an independent examination, which will allow the property of the spouses and its individual parts to be assessed.

-How to prepare and file an application for the division of property in court?
+How to correctly draw up and submit an application for division of property to the court?
 What does such a claim look like and what conditions does it contain?
-Is it possible to apply jointly for the termination of marriage and to divide the property acquired jointly?
-What can the defendant claim, and how does he claim his rights?
-You will learn about all the important points in the division of property between spouses from this article.
+Is it possible to file a joint application for dissolution of marriage and divide property acquired jointly?
+What can a defendant claim, and how does he assert his rights?
+You will learn about all the important aspects of the division of property between spouses from this article.

 How to apply for division of property